xiao-ai/GoHiking/readme.txt

 box.
 Only when user if logged in can he/she add trails to his/her favorite list.
 If user are currently not logged in, then it will redirect user to login page.

+When click the trail name, it will go to the trail infomation page.
+User can review the trail location, trail photos and trail attributes in this page.

 *** User Profile
 Click the avatar on the up-right corner of the web page, then click "My Profile" in the dropdown list to go to the